-Curtis Arnold, Founder of Cardratings.com and author of the book "How You Can Profit from Credit Cards" believes balance transfers can still be worthwhile.
+Curtis Arnold, Founder of Cardratings.com and author of the book "How You Can Profit from Credit Cards" believes balance transfer credit cards can still be worthwhile.
 However, he does offer specific warnings and safeguards for using a balance transfer.

 Mike: Curtis, even though credit card rates and fees are rising, do you continue to support the utilization of balance transfer offers?